kkkh0315/Unity_2018_Fundamentals_Tony_Kim/README.md

-# Unity-2018-Fundamentals-Tony-Kim (Creating a Third Person Game)
+# Studying Unity (Creating a Third Person Game)
-This repository contains assets I created studying Unity with Unity 2018 Fundamentals in Pluralsight, a lecture provided by Joshua Kinney.
+This repository contains the Unity project I made studying how to make a third person game in Unity.
-The Third Person Game prototype I made includes following features listed below.
+Beginner level.

 ## What's Included
  Content | Detail